 A stochastic coupling technique was introduced in \cite{reversibility} to prove that, for $\kappa\in(0,4]$, chordal SLE$_\kappa$ satisfies reversibility, which means that if $\beta$ is a chordal SLE$_\kappa$ trace in a domain $D$ from $a$ to $b$, then after a time-change, the time-reversal of $\beta$ becomes a chordal SLE$_\kappa$ trace in $D$ from $b$ to $a$.
 The technique was later used (\cite{duality}\cite{duality2}) to prove Duplantier's duality conjecture, which says that, for $\kappa>4$, the boundary of the hull generated by a chordal SLE$_\kappa$ trace looks locally like an SLE$_{16/\kappa}$ trace.
-The technique was also used to prove that the radial or chordal SLE$_2$ can be obtained by erasing loops on a planar Brownian motion (\cite{LEBM}), and the chordal SLE$(\kappa,\rho)$ also satisfies reversibility for $\kappa\in(0,4]$ and $\rho\ge \kappa/2-2$ (\cite{kappa-rho}).
+The technique was also used to prove that the radial or chordal SLE$_2$ can be obtained by erasing loops on a planar Brownian motion (\cite{LEBM}), and the chordal SLE$(\kappa,\rho)$ introduced in \cite{LSW-8/3} also satisfies reversibility for $\kappa\in(0,4]$ and $\rho\ge \kappa/2-2$ (\cite{kappa-rho}).

 Since the initial point and final point of a radial SLE are topologically different, the time-reversal of a radial SLE trace can not be a radial SLE trace.
 However, we may consider whole-plane SLE instead, which describes a random fractal curve in the Riemann sphere $\ha\C=\C\cup\{\infty\}$ that grows from one interior point to another interior point.
 Whole-plane SLE is related to radial SLE as follows: conditioned on the initial part of a whole-plane SLE$_\kappa$ trace, the rest part of such trace has the distribution of a radial SLE$_\kappa$ trace that grows in the complementary domain of the initial part of this trace.